 In these cases, home health care is hired on a long-term basis until the senior’s needs exceed what can be provided in the home.
 In theory, the same level of care that is provided in nursing homes can be provided by professional caregivers in a home environment.
 However, 24/7 home care is pricey—especially when it is needed for an extended period.
 At some point, many families decide that in-home care is no longer the best option.
 Services usually conclude when an elder moves to a higher level of residential care, such as an assisted living facility, a memory care unit or a nursing home.

 Hiring Home Care

-The best solution is to do your homework, ask lots of questions and know as much as possible about the type of care your loved one needs.
-After you have done some research online or sought referrals from physicians, friends and family members, you'll want to begin the interview and in-home consultation process with providers in your area.
+Do your homework, ask lots of questions and learn as much as possible about your loved one’s health status and current and future needs.
+If you’ve determined that in-home care is the right fit, you’ll want to seek referrals from physicians, friends and family members and begin the interview and in-home consultation process with providers in your area.

 Sources: Home Health Services Coverage (https://www.medicare.gov/coverage/home-health-services); What Is Long-Term Care? (https://www.nia.nih.gov/health/caregiving/long-term-care)